bbauska/CSS3-Reference/README.md

 }
 </pre>

-The important thing is that any custom identifier of this type begins with *two* hyphens (&dash;-).
-Anything else, and the identifier will not be recognized, meaning the variable definition will fail.
+<p>The important thing is that any custom identifier of this type begins
+with *two* hyphens (&dash;-).
+Anything else, and the identifier will not be recognized, meaning the variable definition will fail.</p>

-The defined value can then be invoked later on using a var() value type, like this:
+<p>The defined value can then be invoked later on using a var() value type, like this:</p>

 <pre>
 <b>h1</b> {<b>color</b>: var(&dash;-mainColor);}